All About Light Truck or Delivery Services Drivers

 - Parts Driver

-Job Demand for Light Truck or Delivery Services Drivers
+Is There Going to be Demand for Light Truck or Delivery Services Drivers?

 In 2016, there was an estimated number of 953,500 jobs in the United States for Light Truck or Delivery Services Driver.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 62,100 new jobs for Light Truck or Delivery Services Driver by 2026.
-There will be an estimated 109,800 positions for Light Truck or Delivery Services Driver per year.
+Due to new job openings and attrition, there will be an average of 109,800 job openings in this field each year.

 The states with the most job growth for Light Truck or Delivery Services Driver are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

-Do Light Truck or Delivery Services Drivers Make A Lot Of Money?
+Average Light Truck or Delivery Services Drivers Salary

 Light Truck or Delivery Services Drivers who work in Alaska, North Dakota, or Washington, make the highest salaries.